the-coding-coco/wrds-examples/README.md

 The code was written to run on JupyterHub on WRDS.
 If you want to run the code in a different setting, extra setups and tweaks may be required.

-To learn more about WRDS APIs, please visit https://github.com/wharton/wrds/.
+To learn more about WRDS APIs, please visit [the official WRDS github](https://github.com/wharton/wrds/) and [this short tutorial](https://matteocourthoud.github.io/post/wrds/).